 In 1994, the Council analyzed the economic efficiency of converting existing residential electric space and water heating systems to gas systems.
-The results of that study found potential savings of over 730 MWa of cost-effective fuel-switching opportunities within the Region.
-However, the Council has not included programs in its power plans to encourage the direct use of natural gas, or the promote conversion of electric space and water heat to natural gas.
+The results of that study found potential savings of over 730 average megawatts of cost-effective fuel-switching opportunities within the region.
+However, the Council has not included programs in its power plans to encourage the direct use of natural gas, or the promotion of the conversion of electric space and water heat to natural gas.
 The basis for this policy recommendation is that all of the Council's prior analyses have indicated that fuel choice markets are working well.
 Since the large electricity price increases around 1980, the electric space heating share has stopped growing in the region while the natural gas space heat share in existing homes increased from 26 to 37 percent.
 A survey of new residential buildings conducted in 2004 for the Northwest Energy Efficiency Alliance (NEEA) found that nearly all new single-family homes constructed where natural gas was available had gas-fired forced air heating systems.
 The survey also found an increased penetration of natural gas heating in the traditionally electric heat dominated multi-family market, especially in larger units and in Washington.
-Fuel conversion of existing houses to natural gas has been an active market as well, often promoted by dual fuel utilities.
+Fuel